Need Assistance? Call us today! 714-296-5151

 The ABSB developed as an independent entity from the American Sleep and Breathing Academy.
 Diplomate status with the ABSB does not represent a specialty in medicine or dentistry, nor does it grant or imply any legal qualification, privilege or license to practice.
 Instead, it recognizes those dentists, licensed by law in their state, who have met the ABSB guidelines.

-• Candidates must submit proof of 50 hours of continuing education in Dental Sleep Medicine within the last 2 years.
-This year’s Board Review and Annual Meeting can count towards the 50 hours.
-Proof must be mailed in with application before sitting for the written examination.
-Candidates, will have one year to complete the Diplomate process.
+American Sleep and Breathing Academy Candidates must submit proof of 50 hours of continuing education in Dental Sleep Medicine within the last 2 years.
+Any Diplomate review course, annual meeting, or ASBA training course can count towards the 50 hours.

 • Attend the Diplomate Review